The deep-sea trawl fishery for hake

 In terms of catch volumes, the small pelagic fishery is the largest in South Africa.
 The fishery targets sardine (Sardinops sagax); anchovy, (Engraulis encrasicolus); and red eye – also called round herring – Etrumeus whiteheadi.
 A small and carefully controlled catch of juvenile horse mackerel (Trachurus capensis) is also taken.
 Fishing is by purse seiners and occurs inshore, primarily along the Cape west and south coasts (sardine and anchovy) and the Eastern Cape (sardine).
 Generally, sardines are canned or frozen for human consumption, frozen as bait, or processed into pet food.
 The anchovy catch is reduced to fishmeal, fish oil and fish paste.

-Viking Fishing is a leading supplier of boxed, frozen sardines and high quality fishmeal.
+The Viking Fishing Division is a leading supplier of boxed, frozen sardines and high quality fishmeal.

 The west coast rock lobster fishery

 South Africa’s west coast rock lobster fishery targets Jasus lalandi, a cold-water spiny lobster that occurs from Walvis Bay in Namibia, to East London in South Africa.
 The catch is mainly taken by traps deployed from vessels that operate in water deeper than 100m.
-However, in recent years the proportion of the catch landed by small boat (“bakkie”) fishermen, using hoop nets deployed in the nearshore region, has grown and now approximates 20%.
-West coast rock lobster is a high value species that is exported live and frozen, mainly to Asia, but also to Western Europe.
+However, in recent years the proportion of the catch landed by small boat (“bakkie”) fishers, using hoop nets deployed in the nearshore region, has grown and now approximates 30%.
+West coast rock lobster is a high value species that is exported in live and frozen form, mainly to Asia, but also to Western Europe.

-Viking Fishing processes and packs live rock lobster for export to China.
+The Viking Fishing Division processes and packs live rock lobster for export to China.

 The mid-water trawl fishery for horse mackerel

-Cape horse mackerel, Trachurus capensis (locally known as Maasbanker), occurs along the entire length of the South African coast, with the largest shoals caught over the continental shelf of the Agulhas Bank.
-Whereas juvenile horse mackerel are pelagic, the larger, mature fish move offshore and are mesopelagic by nature, feeding on or near the seabed during daylight hours and swimming higher up in the water column, where it is warmer, at night.
+Cape horse mackerel, Trachurus capensis (locally known as “maasbanker”), occurs along the entire length of the South African coast, with the largest shoals caught over the continental shelf of the Agulhas Bank.